 Long Tenancy

-If the last time the unit was vacant was more than 4 years prior to the signing of the new lease, the landlord is entitled to collect additional increases in the rent beyond the vacancy increase for every year beyond the base four years.
-That means if the prior tenant was there for 10 years, the landlord will collect the standard vacancy increase for that year, as well as an additional increase for the additional 6 years the unit was occupied by the same person.
-Therefore, calculating the new legal rent depends on the years it was continuously occupied by the same tenant beyond the base 4 years, any improvements made to the unit, and the most recent vacancy rate.
+If the last time the unit was vacant was more than 8 years prior to the signing of the new lease, the landlord is entitled to collect additional increases in the rent beyond the vacancy increase for every year since there was last a vacancy.
+That means if the prior tenant was there for 10 years, the landlord will collect the standard vacancy increase for that year, as well as an additional increase for the additional 10 years the unit was occupied by the same person.
+Therefore, calculating the new legal rent depends on the years it was continuously occupied by the same tenant beyond the base 8 years, any improvements made to the unit, and the most recent vacancy rate.

 Temporarily Exempt